jpwrobinson/mpa-bmsc/README.md

 This folder contains all of the R scripts and data files that we will be using in the labs section of the course.

-Before you get started, you will need to install R, R Studio, and set up a folder on your desktop for running code.
+Before you get started you will need to install R, R Studio, and set up a folder on your desktop for running code.

 **1. Install R.**